Holographically Emergent Gauge Theory in Symmetric Quantum Circuits: Emergent Gauge State from random symmetric circuits

 \subsection{Symmetry Decomposition of Vertex Tensors}

-The symmetry of a local gate implies that its vectorized state \(\ket{U}\) must be a group singlet under the action of \(G\).
-If \(V(g)\) acts on the ``ket'' legs and \(V(g)^{*}\) on the ``bra'' legs, we have
+Under a generic symmetry transformation \(g \in G\), each of the \(k\)-``ket'' legs of \(|{U}\rangle\) transforms under \(V(g)\) whereas each of the \(k\)-``bra'' legs transforms under \(V(g)^{*}\) (since they carry complex conjugated irrep labels).
+Thus, the full vertex state transforms as

-for all \(g \in G\).
-It is convenient to encode whether a leg is incoming or outgoing by an arrow on each link: when the arrow points into a vertex, we conjugate the irrep label on that leg; when it points out, we do not.
+We denote the ``bra" legs with incoming arrows and the ``ket" legs with outgoing arrows (see \figref{fig:Symmetry_Decomposition3} and \figref{fig:Symmetry_Decomposition4}).
+Symmetry of the local gate (\eqnref{eq:symmetry_gate}) requires that the corresponding vectorized state \(|{U}\rangle\) be a group singlet under the action of \(G\).